Shopify/polaris/polaris-intellisense/README.md

 # shopify-dev-intellisense README

-:warning: This extension is still experimental
+:warning: This extension is still an experimental prototype

-This project is a prototype testing out VSCode intellisense features to support developing with the Polaris Design System.
+VSCode intellisense features to support developing with the Polaris Design System.

 ## Installation